Cinnym0n/Tidy-Data/CodeBook.md

 Descriptive variable names from the features.txt file were already added to the datasets when they were merged, so the names were just cleaned at this point as follows:
 1. Changed 3 or 2 dots/periods in a row to a single dot/period (3 dots first, to be sure to get them all)
 2. Change front t to "time", and front f to "freq" to more clearly indicate the time and       frequency domain variables

+###X is the final merged and cleaned dataset

+## Create a tidy Average Dataset grouped by activity and subject
+Made X into a data frame table then grouped it by activity and subject Made it tidier by arranging it by activity & subject and by adding an "ave." to the front of all the data columns to indicate they are average values.
+(This is not done automatically by summarize_each.)

+###Xave is the final tidy average dataset grouped by activity and subject